FRACerqueira/PromptPlus/docs/index.md

 PromptPlus.ColorSchema.Answer = ConsoleColor.Cyan;
 ```

-Prompt Plus also has commands for parts of text and underlining.
+PromptPlus also has commands **for coloring parts of text and underlining**.

 ```csharp
 //sample